Infrastructure as Code /

 }

-Inside the workflow we have added two nodes to the workflow's steps, a project node and a workflow node.
-The workflow node uses the reference to the project node to get the project context ("${refs.project.id}"
+When you create a new template in Northflank it is populated with a project node and a sequential workflow.
+The workflow node uses the reference to the project node to get the project context from the project node ("${refs.project.id}"

 ).
 All nodes that create or update project resources within this workflow will execute in this project, unless they are given another context.